 Enjoy the benefits of a whole-house fan as an effective alternative or complement to home air conditioning.
-The concept is simple.
-Bringing cooler outdoor air into the house takes advantage of nature’s own cooling system.
+The concept is simple, by bringing cooler outdoor air into the house, you can take advantage of nature’s own cooling system.

 Product costs, availability and item numbers may vary online or by market.

 Missing anything?
 Shop Online

 1. Calculate the interior square footage of your home's living area.
 Don't include the garage, attic or basement.

 2. Multiply this number by 3 to obtain the fan size.